-Gordon MacLeod is a Scottish author and playwright who was brought up on the Isle of Arran, but now lives in Merseyside.
+Gordon MacLeod is a Scottish author and playwright who was brought up on the Isle of Arran.
+He now lives in Merseyside with his wife Tanya.

-He has written five novels and is about to release a book of five dramatic works for Stage, Radio and Screen.
+He has written five novels and a book of five dramatic works for Stage, Radio and Screen.
+These scripts were released in 2017 under the title, 'Arran Dramas', and are available from the Amazon bookstore by clicking the link below:

-His first novel, 'Silicon Glen', was published by Tartan Moon publishers in July 2009.
+His first novel, 'Silicon Glen', written in 1996 was published by Tartan Moon publishers in July 2009.

 As a humorous Adventure story based on the Isle of Arran, it focussed on environmental threats to the island.